Lavarchus/gene_tree_correction_workflow/README.md

 ```

 Output directory will comprise separate UCE locus subdirectories with shrunk alignments, trees and an output.txt file specifying which taxa were dropped.
 You can adapt the cutoff with the flag -b (default is 5%).
-Now let's recover shrunk UCE alignments from the treeshrink output to rerun IQ-TREE
+Now let's recover shrunk UCE alignments from the treeshrink output to rerun IQ-TREE2

 ```
 # Make a new directory to store shrunk alignments